qulle/oltb/README_INTERNAL.md

 There are two types of layers, `map`- and `feature`-layers.
 Exampels of adding different types of layers are available in the [examples directory](https://github.com/qulle/oltb/tree/main/examples/).

+**Note:** Both the DrawTool and MeasureTool add features through the LayerManager and not directly to the source of the layer.
+This is because the LayerManager also keeps tracks of all features so that the Snap interaction can work.

 ### Markers
 Markers can be created in the map using the following module.
 ```javascript